NWChemEx/PluginPlay/dox/SDEOverview.md

 Ultimately, NWChemEx is focused on being performant on exascale platforms.
 More generally we would like the SDE to be peformant on a wide-range of architectures.
-For the most part the SDE is not going to be the component that achieves this performance.
-Rather we expect performance gains to be the results of the algorithms added to the SDE by the developer.
-Nonetheless it is important that the SDE keep performance in mind so that it does not impede it.
+Admittedly achieving performance is more the responsibility of the algorithms utilized with the SDE than the SDE itself.
+For its part the SDE is primarily charged with ensuring it does not impede the performance a module can obtain.
 This implies:

 - The SDE must be thread-safe
 - The SDE must be designed so as to not inhibit distributed parallelism